gornvan/gTove/README.md

   "Disconnected" in the dice roller.
 * Fix bug: players dragging elastic banded minis with "fog" visibility into fog of war would cause their client to crash.
+* Avoid inconsistencies in mini positions/rotations when players drag or rotate "fog" visibility minis into fog (the mini would vanish from players, but the GM would still see the mini state just before it was moved into the fog.)

 ## Plans/TODO